Christian-lyc/DPC-DARTS/README.md

 # DPC-DARTS
 This is a novel PC-DARTS, whose architecure is deversified by batch normalization.
 Our results show the number of parameters can be reduced 40% compared with DARTS.
+Futher results, you can find on my paper.

 Abstract: